hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 const ThisIsTrue: <Negate<False> as Bool>::Value = True;
 ```

 In fact, the [Turing completeness of Rust's type system] is built upon this principle combined with type induction (which we shall see a bit later).
 Every time you see an ordinary value in terms of Rust, know that it has its formal correspondence on the type-level, in the computational sense.
 Every time you write some algorithm, it has its correspondence on the type-level, using conceptually equivalent constructions!
-If you are interested in _how_, the above article provides a **mathematical proof**: first, the author implements a so-called language Smallfuck using _dynamics_: a sum type, pattern matching, recursion, and then using _statics_: logic on traits, associated types, etc.
+If you are interested in _how_, the above article provides a **mathematical proof**: first, the author implements so-called Smallfuck using _dynamics_: a sum type, pattern matching, recursion, and then using _statics_: logic on traits, associated types, etc.

 [Turing completeness of Rust's type system]: https://sdleffler.github.io/RustTypeSystemTuringComplete/